gene-git/Arch-mkpkg/README.md

 The mkpkg tool provides a mechanism to rebuild a package whenever any one of of the makedepends packages is newer than the last time the package was built, even if the tool itself is otherwise up to date.
+If you don't want every package in makepends to be used a build trigger, then simply use *mkpkg_depends* instead.
+If this variable is used, the packages listed in *makedepends* will not be used.

 This is perhaps most useful for packages which statically link libraries, or when core build tools change and it's important to rebuild with the newer versions.

+Majority of packages are built against shared libraries which are usually less of a problem of course.

 ## Contents